 (See featured image above)

-Now’z was founded 10 years ago by two experienced dancers, Zero and Ocean.
+Now’z was founded over 10 years ago by two experienced dancers, Zero and Ocean.
 Zero is a pro in hip-hop, while Ocean will make your jaw drop with his locking skills.
 Training both adults and kids on how to improve their moves, Now’z has participated in dozens of events and competitions over the years.
 Both founders teach kids and if you want your child to be a master of footwork, sign them up for Zero’s hip hop sessions.
 There are other teachers as well, each with their unique style and method.

 Open since 2010, Zeal is another street style studio in the city founded by local dancers and choreographers.
 One of them is Don, a master of jazz-funk, who often participates in Macau cultural events and dances at music concerts.

-Although the adult classes are mainly aimed for dancers of intermediate or advanced level, for kids, the level doesn’t matter.
+Although the adult classes are mainly aimed at dancers of intermediate or advanced level, for kids, the level doesn’t matter.
 Zeal tutors teach two types of dance classes for two age groups–four to six years old and six to eight years old.
 To make sure the participants get all the knowledge they need, the teachers focus on four pillars–music rhythm sense, body development, basic technique, and choreography.
-Once youngsters grow and progress, they can always stay with the studio and pick a dancing style that appeals to them!
+Once youngsters grow and progress, they can always stay with the studio and pick a dancing style that appeals to them.

 TDSM Kid Dance

-A branch of the TDSM Dance Studio, TDSM Kid Dance, is a place that turns your little ones into hip hop superstars.
+A branch of the TDSM Dance Studio, TDSM Kid Dance, is a place that turns your little ones into hip-hop superstars.
 They are focused on street dance styles here, teaching kids of different age groups, even toddlers.
 There is jazz and hip hop for five to eight-year-olds and eight to 12-year-olds, as well as basic dance steps for toddlers and children of three to four years old.

 Students train in spacious rooms under the guidance and supervision of experienced teachers.
 The most talented and determined ones can even cast for their dance crews and shoot impressive dance videos.
 A couple of times per year, TDSM gets all their students together for a showcase concert where friends and family can witness a professionally staged performance in full costumes and make-up.